Mark Beretta: Personal life

-Since 2010 he has regularly taken part in the 1400 km Tour de Cure bike ride from Sydney to Mooloolaba over ten days, to raise money to help find a cure for cancer.
+Since 2010, Mark has regularly taken part in the 1400 km Tour de Cure bike ride from Sydney to Mooloolaba over ten days, to raise money to help find a cure for cancer.
 In 2011, he was appointed to the board of Tour De Cure.

-In 2019 he joined the Australian Army Reserves.
+In 2019, Beretta joined the Australian Army Reserves.

+In October 2023, Beretta separated from partner Rachel.

 Recognition and awards

 Beretta was awarded the Medal of the Order of Australia in the 2021 Queen's Birthday Honours, for "service to the community through charitable organisations".